wrynearson/wrynearson.github.io/src/pages/2025-07-30-global-food-twin.md

 problem: The global food system is difficult to wrap your head around
 outcome: A visualization of food production, transportation, and consumption
 type: professional
-client: Earth Genome
+client: earth genome
-role: Product Manager
+role: product manager
 ---
 Imagine if a drought took out a quarter of wheat production in the US midwest.
 Who would go hungry?
 What if port workers in Rotterdam went on strike, or the Suez Canal was blocked?